AppleByteMe/AppleByte/README.md

    Block > 1,250,000: 20: Approx. 0.005% per year

-For more information, as well as an immediately useable, binary version of the AppleByte client sofware, see http://www.AppleByte.me
+For more information, as well as an immediately useable, binary version of the ArtByte client sofware, see http://www.ArtByte.me

 License
 -------

-AppleByte is released under the terms of the MIT license.
+ArtByte is released under the terms of the MIT license.
 See `COPYING` for more information or see http://opensource.org/licenses/MIT.

 Development process